Zerr0-C00L/StreamArr_Pro/README.md

 3. Click Save, then refresh channels

 ### EPG (Program Guide)
-EPG is automatically loaded from multiple sources.
+EPG is automatically loaded from multiple sources (XMLTV, Pluto TV, and custom URLs from your M3U sources).
 Manual refresh available in **Settings → Services**.

 ---